 At that point all our tests should pass.
 Note that the message notYetImplemented is not called, since our tests do not yet require routing.
+Figure 17-5 shows that the API of our classes is getting richer than before.

-16.7 The loopback link
+17.8 The loopback link

-If a node wants to send a packet to itself, it does not need any connection to do so.
+On a real network, when a node wants to send a packet to itself, it does not need any connection to do so.
 In real-world networking stacks, loopback routing shortcuts the lower networking layers; however, this is finer detail than we are modeling here.

 Still, we want to model the fact that the loopback link is a little special, so each node will store its own loopback link, separately from the outgoing links.
+We start to define a test.